 Likely Hazard Recommended Control Strategy Scenario Cross contamination Keep each fertilizer product will in a separate storage container and/or position of product within the facility and/or area.
 Confusion of Product Maintain an accurate storage manifest/register.
 Keep products and blends are segregated at all times.
 Ensure all storage bays and bins are clearly labelled.
 Ensure all storage, loading and blending plant and equipment is cleaned from all residues when changing from one product to another.
-Do not store product in bags that are not correctly stamped Occupational Health Contact between fertilizer products, people and livestock will be minimized. and Safety Risk Assessments Risk Assessments are required to be conducted on the procurement, storage and handling of fertilizer products.
-Contact with people Managers will develop, implement and monitor the effectiveness of hazard and livestock management procedures All persons using fertilizer products are to adhere to the hazard management procedures and adopt safe working practice and ensure that direct contact with fertilizer and the inhalation of fertilizer dust is minimized.
+Do not store product in bags that are not correctly stamped Occupational Health and Safety Contact between fertilizer products, people and livestock will be minimized.
+Risk Assessments Risk Assessments are required to be conducted on the procurement, storage Kisk Assessificitis and handling of fertilizer products.
+Contact with people Managers will develop, implement and monitor the effectiveness of hazard and livestock management procedures and investock All persons using fertilizer products are to adhere to the hazard management procedures and adopt safe working practice and ensure that direct contact with fertilizer and the inhalation of fertilizer dust is minimized.
 Managers are to ensure that staff is made aware of any national and industry regulations which have to be observed.
 Personal Protective Staff must be provided with appropriate PPE when using fertilizer products.
-Equipment Lack of appropriate Managers must ensure that appropriate safety warning signs and/or warning safety information is displayed/ available regarding nature of hazards and risk control signage and measures. information Poor housekeeping All staff is responsible for implementing sound housekeeping practices in and/or routine storage areas and arranging regular routine maintenance for all equipment maintenance used.
-Defective &/or Conduct regular inspection & testing of equipment and infrastructure to unserviceable plant & identify what maintenance requirements equipment Incorrect or Fertilizer blends to be prepared using the right raw materials in the appropriate inappropriate proportions.
-All products will be loaded into spreaders etc. in the right mixtures of product condition to the right weight.
+Equipment Start mast be provided with appropriate 11 2 when using fertilizer products.
+Lack of appropriate Managers must ensure that appropriate safety warning signs and/or warning safety information is displayed/ available regarding nature of hazards and risk control signage and measures. information Poor housekeeping All staff is responsible for implementing sound housekeeping practices in and/or routine storage areas and arranging regular routine maintenance for all equipment maintenance used.
+Defective &/or Conduct regular inspection & testing of equipment and infrastructure to unserviceable plant & identify what maintenance requirements equipment The state of the s Incorrect or Fertilizer blends to be prepared using the right raw materials in the appropriate inappropriate proportions.
+All products will be loaded into spreaders etc in the right mixtures of product condition to the right weight.
 No training Staff will undertake appropriate training.
 Lack of appropriate All relevant records and documentation to be kept and maintained egg. training records &/or records, risk assessments, maintenance schedules, recipes for fertilizer blends, documentation MSDS's etc.